SWR-MoIP/VideoIPath-Automation-Tool/README.md

 ## Disclaimer

-_"VideoIPath Automation Tool"_ is an independent software tool that can be used with the [VideoIPath](https://nevion.com/videoipath) media orchestration platform.
+VideoIPath Automation Tool is an independent software tool that can be used with the [VideoIPath](https://nevion.com/videoipath) media orchestration platform.
 However, it is not a product or service offered by Nevion, and Nevion is not responsible for its functionality, performance, support, or any unforeseen consequences arising from its use.
 Nevion's VideoIPath platform is used to manage critical media infrastructure, and special care is advised concerning the use of external tools such as this.

 ## License